c-sanders/BoostAndQtThreads/README.md

 		@echo "top_srcdir           = ${top_srcdir}"
 		@echo "builddir             = ${builddir}"

-In particular, pay attention to the one and only suffix rule in this Makefile - that is;
+In particular, pay attention to the one and only suffix rule in this Makefile; that is;

 	.hpp.moc :